Ben Bates

 Ben Bates (born June 12, 1961) is an American professional golfer who has played on the Nationwide Tour and the PGA Tour.

+Amateur career

+Bates was a member of the NCAA Division II championship team at Troy State University and won five collegiate tournaments.

+Professional career

-Bates was a member of the Nationwide Tour from 1990–97 and 2001–09 and a member of PGA Tour from 1998-2001.
-Bates is the Nationwide Tour's all-time cuts (226) and starts (410).
+Bates has primarily played on the PGA Tour's developmental tour.
+He was a member of the tour from 1990 to 1997 and from 2001 to 2009.
+Bates is the tour's all-time leader in cuts (226) and starts (410).
 He played in his 1,000th round on tour in 2007.
-Bates has won two events on the Nationwide Tour including the 1997 Wichita Open where he defeated Carl Paulson, Jeff Brehaut and Chris Smith in a four-man playoff.
+Bates won two events on tour including the 1997 Wichita Open where he defeated Carl Paulson, Jeff Brehaut and Chris Smith in a four-man playoff.
 He also won The Reese's Cup Classic in a playoff in 2004.

-Bates was a member of the NCAA Division II championship team at Troy State University and won five collegiate tournaments.
-Bates made his first PGA Tour appearance since 2001 at the 2010 Transitions Championship.
+Bates was also a member of PGA Tour from 1998 to 2001.
+He made his first PGA Tour appearance since 2001 at the 2010 Transitions Championship.

+Personal life

-Bates now resides in Pensacola, Florida where he operates Marcus Pointe Golf Club.
+Bates now resides in Pensacola, Florida.